kpishere/spi_buttons/RustVersion/README.md

 ## Running

 1. Build the Rust program: `cargo build`
-2. Run as root (for /dev/mem access): `sudo cargo run`

-The program uses the SPI device at `/dev/spidev1.0` and GPIO68 for latch control via direct memory mapping.
+The program uses the SPI device at `/dev/spidev1.0`.